 Thor: Ragnarok has already been one of the most well-received entries in the Marvel Cinematic Universe, not to mention the best of the three Thor movies.
 Seriously, the first two movies in the Thor franchise can’t even hold a candle to Ragnarok.
 But outside of the stellar casting, excellent visuals, and hilarious-almost-to-a-fault dialogue, Ragnarok is important in the MCU for another reason.

-With Avengers: Infinity War hitting theaters next April, a ton of what you saw in Ragnarok is going to be incredibly important down the road.
+With Avengers: Infinity War hitting theaters in May, a ton of what you saw in Ragnarok is going to be incredibly important down the road.
 That includes the mid-credits scene and several other key moments that we took a look at.
 If you haven’t seen Ragnarok, spoilers ahead!

 No Asgard army to protect the nine realms